interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 * At least 3 objects that can be interacted with.
 These can be doors, keys, tools, ogres, etc.
 * At least one "win" state and at least one "lose" state.

 We will play your game in class on January 23, and your classmates will help to grade this assignment based on how fun/creative/interesting your game is.
 Be creative!
-For inspiration, we recommend searching Pintress for cross-section maps.
+For inspiration, we recommend searching Pinterest for cross-section maps.
 Here are some that we like:

 <div class="container-fluid">
   <div class="row">